It's Time to Start Strong - Fall 2023 New Student Orientation

-Once you have committed to Pitt-Bradford, you will receive an email from the Office of International Services from the Pittsburgh campus to complete the process for your I-20 documents.
-For more information please visit the Office of International Services.
+Once you have committed to Pitt-Bradford, you will receive an email from the Office of International Services (OIS) from the Pittsburgh campus to complete the process for your I-20/DS-2019 documents.
+For more information on the I-20/DS-2019 and F-1/J-1 visa process please visit the OIS – New Student Information webpage.

-- Schedule a VISA interview at your local U.S. Embassy.
-The Office of International Services will assist with this process.
+- Schedule a VISA interview at your local U.S. Embassy:

 - More information will be provided from the Office of International Services and the Pitt-Bradford Admissions Office as you move through the process.
 Be sure to check your email regularly.